rapid7/insightconnect-workflows/workflows/Block_Host_with_Cisco_ASA_Firewall_from_Slack/help.md

 *This workflow will only trigger in the channel specified in the Slack workflow steps.*

-To run the workflow, send a message to the specified Slack channel starting with the command `@Rapid7 InsightConnect block-host` or `@Rapid7 InsightConnect unblock-host`.
+To run the workflow, send a message to the specified Slack channel starting with the command `@Rapid7 InsightConnect block-host` or `@Rapid7 InsightConnect unblock-host` followed with an IPv4 or IPv6 address to take action on.

 Your chat bot will reply when the workflow completes.